-Organisational development: helping your organisation be fit for purpose, fit for the future
+Helping your organisation be fit for purpose and fit for the future

 Why choose organisational development at The King’s Fund

-Unlike other consulting approaches, OD at The King’s Fund starts from the premise that the experts in addressing these issues are the people who face them every day.
-What inhibits them is often a range of interlinking systems factors.
+Unlike other consulting approaches, organisational development at The King’s Fund starts from the premise that the experts in addressing these issues are the people who face them every day.
+What inhibits them is often a range of interlinking factors.

-OD practitioners at The King’s Fund bring with them a powerful combination of expertise that works on three levels:
+Organisational development practitioners at The King’s Fund demonstrate a powerful combination of expertise that works on three levels:

 Hands-on experience

-Many of our OD practitioners reached senior positions in a variety of health care roles before pursuing a career in consulting.
+Many of our organisational development practitioners reached senior positions in a variety of health care roles before pursuing a career in consulting.
 They can empathise fully with the complexity of issues their clients face.

 Relationship-building is second nature to our practitioners.
 They are highly skilled in partnering with clients, moving alongside client systems to help them to surface issues and understand the human dynamics behind them.
-They have at their fingertips theoretical frameworks and a toolkit of interventions to help implement and sustain change.
+They have theoretical frameworks and a toolkit of interventions to help implement and sustain change at their fingertips.

 Contextual understanding

-The King’s Fund has a reputation for producing high-quality research and policy analysis.
-This work informs and enhances that of our OD practitioners.
-As a result, they have an in-depth knowledge of the broader context that surrounds the health service.
-In their work with you, our practitioners draw on that policy expertise to help make sense of the wider forces affecting health care.
+The King’s Fund produces high-quality research and policy analysis on health and social care issues.
+This work informs and enhances that of our organisational development practitioners.
+As a result, they have an in-depth knowledge of the broader context that surrounds the health and care sector and can draw on that policy expertise.

 Our guiding principles and approach